samgutentag/samgutentag.github.io/docs/_posts/2020-03-26-slack-status-webhooks.md

 ### Using this URL within a Siri Shortcut

-Now that we have our POST urls create a new Siri Shortcuts.
+Now that we have our POST urls create a new Siri Shortcut.
 You will be passing the URL to a "Get Contents of" action.

 In my case, I want to update my "On A Call" status in two different Slack Workspaces, so I added a List action, and then a "Repeat with each item in" action to loop over my URL list and update the status in each Workspace.

 ![siri_shortcut_image](https://i.imgur.com/3BErYFI.jpg)

-Save this Shortcut as "Slack On A Call" or something you will remember, and send it to your homescreen for quick reference.
+Save this Shortcut as "Slack On A Call" or something you will remember, and send it to your home screen for quick reference.

 Now the easiest way to create an "Slack Off Call" shortcut is to duplicate the "Slack On Call" shortcut you just made and replace the URL(s) with the status clear URL(s) generated above.